Keyboard shortcuts

 4.5 Flow Budgets

 Flow-budget progress is conditional.
-If derived limit(ctx, peer) > 0 in a future epoch and epoch updates converge, FlowGuard eventually grants headroom.
+If future epoch state restores positive headroom and epoch updates converge, local budget enforcement eventually grants headroom.
 Budget exhaustion remains temporary only under these assumptions.

 Liveness requires that each authority eventually receives messages from its immediate neighbors.
 This is the eventual delivery assumption.
 Liveness also requires that clocks do not drift unboundedly.
 This is necessary for epoch rotation and receipt expiry.